-7OMB discusses, in this report and in previous reports, the difficulty of estimating and aggregating the benefits and costs of different regulations over long time periods and across many agencies using different methodologies.
+7OMB discusses, in this report and in previous reports, the difficulty of estimating and aggregating the costs and benefits of different regulations over long time periods and across many agencies using different methodologies.
 Any aggregation involves the assemblage of benefit and cost estimates that are not strictly comparable.
 In part to address this issue, the 2003 Report included OMB's new regulatory analysis guidance, OMB Circular A-4 that took effect on January 1, 2004 for proposed rules and January 1, 2005 for final rules.
 The guidance recommends what OMB defines as "best practices" in regulatory analysis, with a goal of strengthening the role of science, engineering, and economics in rulemaking.
 The overall goal of this guidance is a more competent and credible regulatory process and a more consistent regulatory environment.
-OMB expects that as more agencies adopt our recommended best practices, the benefits and costs we present in future reports will become more comparable across agencies and programs.
+OMB expects that as more agencies adopt our recommended best practices, the costs and benefits we present in future reports will become more comparable across agencies and programs.
 OMB is working with the agencies to ensure that their impact analyses follow the new guidance.

-during this period.8 As discussed in previous Reports, OMB has chosen a ten-year period for aggregation because pre-regulation estimates prepared for rules adopted more than ten years ago are of questionable relevance today.
-The estimates of the benefits and costs of Federal regulations over the period October 1, 1996 to September 30, 2006 are based on agency analyses subject to public notice and comments and OMB review under Executive Order 12866.
+the costs and benefits of all regulations issued by the Federal government during this period.8 As discussed in previous Reports, OMB has chosen a ten-year period for aggregation because preregulation estimates prepared for rules adopted more than ten years ago are of questionable relevance today.
+The estimates of the costs and benefits of Federal regulations over the period October 1, 1996 to September 30, 2006 are based on agency analyses subject to public notice and comments and OMB review under Executive Order 12866.